thinktomorrow/package-docs/src/chief/advanced.md

 # Advanced Page Management

+## Authorization & authentication
+Note that Chief has separate tables for the chief admin users, `chief-users` and `chief_password_resets`.
+This way there is no interference with your application user logic.

 ## Grouping pages in the pagebuilder

 One of the ways to group pages together is to add them to the pagebuilder next to eachother.